 So, how do you go about making this list of assets?
 Start by listing all of your assets and any debt you may have.
 This list should include:

-Your list should also include the following items, but you should speak with an expert about them before drawing up your final Will:
+Your list could also include the following items, but you should speak with an expert about them before drawing up your final Will:

-Some assets are easy to handle, and some take a little thinking about.
-Here is how we recommend you review your assets.
+Some assets are easy to handle, and some take a little thinking and planning.
+Here are some key areas to

 As much as we would love to leave all our cash to our children, it's not always possible.
 Allocate where the money will come from to pay for funeral expenses, medical expenses, probate costs and any other debt that may be left.
 This could be from savings, retirement accounts and life insurance policies.